 '''

-ant reset single_server
+ant classic admin

 '''

-- Run the administration code of the classic sample.
-This target creates, configures and registers a ConnectionFactory, an 'anonymous' user, a queue and a topic: ant classic admin - Run the administration code of the monitoring sample.
+Run the administration code of the monitoring sample.
 This target creates 2 monitoring destinations, a queue and a topic.
 The queue is configured to reply to request, the topic is configured to periodically sends JMX information about the queue and topic of the classic sample each 5 seconds.